-Payroll tax and income tax are separate groups, but you need to know both in order to withhold employment taxes.
+Payroll tax and income tax are technically separate groups, but you need to know both to withhold employment taxes.

 Income tax is made up of federal, state, and local income taxes.
 Unless exempt, every employee pays federal income tax.
-Most states also have state income tax.
-Some localities have an additional local income tax.
+Most states have an additional state income tax.
+Some localities also have a local income tax.
 Income tax amounts are based on a number of factors, such as an employee’s Form W-4 and filing status.

 Now, let’s take a look at where payroll and income taxes are similar.
 To start, you have to withhold both from an employee’s wages before you can give them their take-home pay.
 And after withholding both taxes, you must deposit and report them to the IRS.
-Your depositing schedule will be the same for both payroll and income taxes.
-And, you will report them on the same form (Form 941 or Form 944).
+Your depositing schedule is the same for both payroll and income taxes.
+You also report both taxes on the same form (Form 941 or Form 944).
 But, federal income taxes and payroll taxes have separate lines on the reporting form.

 Payroll tax uses a flat tax rate, meaning it is a percentage that you withhold from employee wages.
-You must withhold 7.65% of each employee’s gross wages from their pay.
-And, you contribute a matching 7.65%.
+Withhold 7.65% of each employee’s gross wages from their pay.
+And, contribute a matching 7.65%.

 Let’s break down the percentage by Social Security and Medicare.

 Medicare tax is 1.45%.
 Unlike Social Security tax, there is no Medicare wage base limit.
-Instead, there is an Additional Medicare tax.
-After an employee earns $200,000 (single), $250,000 (married filing jointly), or $125,000 (married filing separately), you need to withhold an additional 0.9% of their wages.
-That means you will withhold 2.35% for Medicare with the additional tax.
-However, you only contribute 1.45%, as you do not owe the Additional Medicare tax.
+Instead, there is an additional Medicare tax.
+After an employee earns above the additional Medicare tax threshold, withhold an additional 0.9% of their wages.
+That means you will withhold 2.35% for Medicare with the additional tax (0.9% + 1.45%).
+However, you only contribute 1.45%.

-You’re probably wondering — what is the purpose of payroll taxes?
-Payroll taxes fund Social Security and Medicare programs.
+You’re probably wondering — what is the purpose of payroll taxes exactly?
+Again, payroll taxes fund Social Security and Medicare programs.
 This includes retirement, disability, health care, hospice care, and survivor of deceased worker benefits.

 Income tax refers to federal, state, and local income taxes.
-Unlike payroll tax, income tax is not one flat rate.
+Unlike payroll tax, federal income tax is not one flat rate.
 Instead, it uses a progressive tax rate.

-To determine how much to withhold for federal income tax, you must use IRS Publication 15.
+To determine how much to withhold for federal income tax, use IRS Publication 15.
 There are two tax withholding table methods—percentage and wage bracket.
-You will use the information on the employee’s Form W-4 as well as their weekly wages to figure out their federal income tax deduction.
+Use the information on the employee’s Form W-4 as well as their weekly wages and frequency to figure out their federal income tax deduction.

 State income tax works similarly to federal income tax.
 If there is state income tax, you will give your employee a state income tax withholding form.
-Depending on your business’s location, you might pay local income tax.
+State income tax can either be a flat or progressive rate.